 P&C insurance reserves are regularly estimated, reviewed and monitored by qualified and experienced actuaries at local, regional and Group levels.
 To arrive at their reserve estimates, the actuaries take into consideration, among other things, the latest available facts, trends and patterns of loss payments.

-Inflation is a key challenge globally, with various factors including supply chain constraints and increased energy costs having an impact on insurance losses.
-Inflation is monitored with insights feeding into actuarial reserving models and Zurich's underwriting processes and pricing, and the implications of a continuing high inflation environment and mitigating actions are a key focus area.
+Inflation levels remained elevated in 2023 after peaking in 2022 and continue to pose challenges globally, with various factors including supply chain constraints, components and labor costs, as well as social inflation having an impact on insurance losses, particularly on motor and property portfolios.
+Inflation is monitored with insights feeding into actuarial reserving models, and Zurich's underwriting processes and pricing, and the implications of a continuing high inflation environment and mitigating actions are a key focus area.
 The Group's existing risk management and governance processes continue to monitor and respond to the developing environment.
+Several actions related to inflation have also been included in the Group's Total Risk ProfilingTM and measures are being taken beyond rate changes, such as in claims and portfolio management.

+Additionally, there is a concerted effort to foster communication between functions that extends beyond inflation challenges.
 To ensure a common understanding of business insights and new trends for reserve analysis, financial plans, underwriting and pricing decisions, the Group has established a culture of continuous cross-functional collaboration.
 For this, underwriting, actuarial (pricing and reserving), claims, finance, sales and distribution, risk engineering and risk management contribute to quarterly meetings at local and Group level.